oivindoh/glidelaas/README.md

 # glidelaas
+First python project, while attempting to learn by doing (and mostly failing).
+Because actually reading documentation properly would be truly wrong.

-Includes a super secret key and terrible python-learner coding!
+Includes a super secret key that's as yet unused, along with terrible python-learner coding!
 Visible to everyone!

 ## TODO:
 * Transition (again...) from SQLAlchemy to Flask-SQLAlchemy